Skip to main content

 By default, automatic renewal will take place 30 days after your most recent successful request (per managed certificate).
 The frequency of renewals (in Days) is set under Settings and once you are comfortable that renewals are happening automatically as expected you should raise to 60 days (for example) to reduce traffic against the certificate authority.
 The Certify background service performs renewal maintenance tasks every 60 minutes and also performs daily tasks such as certificate store maintenance.

 By default, if a certificate fails to renew (because of a configuration change or a problem with the certificate authority etc) then the renewal will be attempted again later.
-If the certificate renewal continues to fail then a status report will be sent to the Certify The Web API and you will then receive an email notification alerting you to the failure.
+If the certificate renewal continues to fail then a status report will be sent to the certifytheweb.com API and you will then receive an email notification alerting you to the failure.
 The app uses the email address specified under Settings > Certificate Authorities > Accounts for this.